seed-rs/seed/README.md

  be more efficient, or appeal to specific aesthetics.
 While the example above it straightforward, this becomes import with more complicated updates.

  The signature suggests taking an immutable-design/functional approach.
-This can be verbose, when modifying collections, but is a common pattern with Elm and Redux.
-Unlike in a pure functional language, side-effects (eg things other that happen other than updating the model) don't require special handling.
+This can be verbose when modifying collections, but is a common pattern in Elm and Redux.
+Unlike in a pure functional language, side-effects (ie things other that happen other than updating the model) don't require special handling.
 Example, from the todomvc example:
 ```rust
 fn update(msg: Msg, model: Model) -> Model {